Parliamentary.ai

 Overview

-This bill amends the Procurement Bill to add a new ground for excluding suppliers from government contracts.
-This ground specifically targets suppliers involved in forced organ harvesting, preventing such entities from participating in UK public procurement.
+This amendment to the Procurement Bill adds a new exclusion ground for suppliers involved in forced organ harvesting.
+It prevents entities engaged in this practice from participating in UK government procurement processes.

 Description

-The amendment adds a new clause (14A) to Schedule 7 of the Procurement Bill.
-This clause establishes "involvement in forced organ harvesting" as a discretionary reason to exclude a supplier from a government contract.
+The amendment introduces a new clause (14A) to Schedule 7 of the Procurement Bill.
+This clause establishes "involvement in forced organ harvesting" as a discretionary ground for excluding suppliers from government contracts.

-• Dealing in devices, equipment, or services related to forced organ harvesting.
+• (b) Dealing in devices, equipment, or services related to forced organ harvesting.

-Clause 14A(2) defines "forced organ harvesting" as the act of killing a person without their consent to remove and transplant their organs.
+Clause 14A(2): Defines "forced organ harvesting" as the killing of a person without consent to remove and transplant their organs.

 Government Spending